GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 *Input data*
 The _Wav2Vec_ method initially proposed by Schneider et al. @schneider_wav2vec_2019 and refined by Baevski et al. @baevski_wav2vec_2020 directly learns from raw audio data in a self-supervised fashion.
-This work demonstrates that deep neural networks, given enough data, are able to learn useful representations of audio signals directly.
+This work demonstrates that deep neural networks can learn useful representations of audio signals directly, given enough data.
 A few works have trained #acr("DNN")s to perform #acr("SSL") from raw audio data @vera-diaz_towards_2018 @suvorov_deep_2018 @vecchiotti_end--end_2019.
 Although aesthetically appealing, such raw-audio-based approaches remain scarce in the literature.
 Spectral representations stand as the most popular format from which to learn.
 Most notably, the #acr("STFT") is used to compute acoustic signals' magnitude, power, and phase spectrums.
 Additionally, interaural (or interchannel) features are commonly used across the literature, such as the aforementioned #acr("ILD"), #acr("IPD"), and #acr("ITD") @viste_binaural_2004 @chakrabarty_broadband_2017 @nguyen_autonomous_2018.
+Please refer to @sec:simulator:background:binaural for more details on such features.
+// Ambisonics
 Ambisonics is a format for representing acoustic signals as a spherical harmonic decomposition of the sound field.
 This multi-channel representation is agnostic to the microphone array configuration and encodes the spatial properties of a sound field @grumiaux_survey_2021.
 Those properties are relevant in the context of #acr("SSL").
 Applying the #acr("STFT") to an ambisonic signal can express it in the time-frequency domain.
 Adavanne et al. @adavanne_localization_2019 employ spectrograms of first-order ambisonics to localize and track multiple sound events.
-Perotin studied ambisonics and its application to #acr("SSL") during her PhD
+Perotin et al. have conducted a series of works on ambisonics and its application to #acr("SSL")
+@perotin_regression_2019
-@perotin_regression_2019 @perotin_crnn-based_2018 @perotin_crnn-based_2019.
+@perotin_crnn-based_2018
+@perotin_crnn-based_2019
+@perotin_localisation_2019.

 *Dataset collection*